Last updated on December 02, 2021, 08.00h (Amsterdam time UTC +2)

 - PCR Test is required for all passengers of all ages and all passport holders departing from Amsterdam to Indonesia.

 - Passengers must undergo quarantine for 10 days (10 x 24 hours).

 - Vaccination not mandatory, but it will be asked upon check-in.

-If not vaccinated, the passengers will be informed that a vaccination is mandatory after the 8 days of quarantine.
+If not vaccinated, the passengers will be informed that a vaccination is mandatory after the quarantine.

 - For the age below 12 only PCR test is needed.